sachinsudani/nadsoft-assessment/README.md

-# 🎓 Nadsoft Full Stack Assessment
+# 🎓 Student Management System

 A full-stack **Student Management System** built with modern web technologies.
 This application allows managing students, subjects, and their marks through a clean, responsive interface and a scalable backend.